Army Chief Gen Naravane holds talks with his Nepalese counterpart | Law-Order

 - India

-Army Chief Gen MM Naravane on Tuesday held extensive talks with his Nepalese counterpart, Gen Prabhu Ram Sharma, focusing on ways to expand bilateral military cooperation in the backdrop of evolving security scenarios in the region.
+Army Chief Gen MM Naravane on Tuesday held extensive talks with his Nepalese counterpart Gen Prabhu Ram Sharma, focusing on ways to expand bilateral military cooperation in the backdrop of evolving security scenario in the region.

 Gen Sharma's four-day visit to India comes amid increasing concerns over the possible impact of the Taliban's takeover of Afghanistan on the regional security scenario.

-Officials said Gen Naravane and Gen Sharma exchanged views on further strengthening defense cooperation between the two countries besides deliberating on the regional security scenario.
+Officials said Gen Naravane and Gen Sharma exchanged views on further strengthening defence cooperation between the two countries besides deliberating on the regional security scenario.

 Ahead of the talks, the Nepalese Army Chief laid a wreath at the National War Memorial.